JonathanBechtel/KerasBeats/docs/index.rst

 API Reference
 -------------

-The following sections describe the different functions and classes available in :code:`kerasbeats`
+The following sections describe the different functions and classes available in :code:`kerasbeats`.
+A few important notes:
+ - All of the default values are designed to mimic what was originally in the paper, but are not necessarily best for your project
+ - batch size and learning rate are parameters you can usually specify inside keras itself, but they are defined at initialization because these values were explicitly mentioned in the paper.
+If you want to set them yourself, you should call :code:`NBeatsModel().build_layer().build_model()` in order to set these values yourself in keras directly.
+ - If you are going to use the interpretable model, you should probably set :code:`horizon` to at least 2.
+Due to the way some other parameters are specified, the matrix math typically only works if you are predicting more than one day out.

 NBeatsModel
 ###########